Zywave/booster/src/_areas/design-system/components/progress-bars.md

 ![Progress bar Determinate anatomy](/images/progress-bar_determinate_anatomy.svg)

 1. **Label**: Text to provide clear feedback to users that the system is actively working on their request.
-Ex: “Loading...” or “Please wait”
+Ex: “Loading...” or “Please wait”.
+The placement and size of this text should adabt to the specific context.
 2. **Percentage**: A numeric indicator, typically displayed above or within the Progress bar, showing the completion percentage.
 3. **Bar indicator:** The visual element that represents progress.
 It fills up horizontally as the task progresses.
 4. **Track:** The static area that the bar indicator moves within.
 It provides a visual reference for how much of the process remains incomplete.